 Decals are commonly used on hot rod automobiles, plastic models and stainless steel container.
 Before we into more details, here are 2 examples of decal logos.

 - Easily hand operated and zero investment on equipment

-- Logo vivid in colour and not easy to peel off after burning.
-Great for metal product since screen-printing is not suitable for those types of products.
+- The logo will be vivid in colour and not easy to peel off after burning.
+Great for a metal product since screen-printing is not suitable for those types of products.

-- The decal’s cover coat is flexible and can be stretched to better fit the product – a good way to put logo on irregular shape of plastic or metal products
+- The decal’s cover coat is flexible and can be stretched to better fit the product – a great way to put a logo on irregular shape of plastic or metal products.